pyates86/NerdNest/README.md

 ## Tools/Applications
 -

-## Artificial Intelligence & Machine Learning
+## Artificial Intelligence and Machine Learning

 Artificial Intelligence (AI) and Machine Learning (ML) involve creating systems that mimic human intelligence, with ML being a subset where systems learn from data to make predictions or decisions.
 AI encompasses techniques like neural networks, NLP, and computer vision, used in applications from chatbots to recommendation systems.